Azzinoth/VisualNodeSystem/README.md

 ## Key Features

+- **Smooth Zoom**: A precise and dynamic zoom functionality, allowing for detailed viewing and efficient navigation.

 - **Versatile Node Styles**: This library supports various visual node styles, currently including Default and Circle.
 You can easily expand this with new styles.

 - **Flexible Socket Management**: The library offers functionalities for managing node sockets (input/output).
 These sockets serve as points of data connection between different nodes.